iroma/fhirbase/README.md

 FHIR allows on level resource - resource aggregation, see http://www.hl7.org/implement/standards/fhir/references.html.

-We save __contained resources___ same way as resources, but saving in __container_id__ reference to parent resource, and preserving symbolic local resource id in __contained_id__ field.
+We save __contained resources___ same way as resources, but in __container_id__ reference to parent resource, and preserve symbolic local resource id in __contained_id__ field.

 ### Resource References

-Now resource references saved as other compound types, but we are looking for more relational solution for referential integrity and reference traversing.
+Now resource references are saved as other compound types, but we are looking for a more relational solution for referential integrity and reference traversing.

 ### Extensions

-TODO: working on solution
+TODO: we are working on a solution

 ### views